Fingers gripping the steering wheel, a dizziness setting in — with a knowledge that the cold sweats and soon-blurring vision are on the way.

 Well, it was scary as hell and is a daily reminder of how important it is for all PWDs who drive to take diabetes seriously.
 It’s especially important to think about this now, as we see efforts nationally to restrict PWD drivers and examples of police unable to recognize diabetes medical emergencies when they occur behind the wheel.

 This January, the American Diabetes Association published its first-ever position statement focused on driving with diabetes.
 The six-page document advises against “blanket bans or restrictions.”
 Rather, the organization recommends that individual PWDs who might pose a driving risk (hypoglycemic unaware?) be assessed by an endocrinologist.

-A 2011 survey by the American College of Endocrinology (ACE) and Merck shows that nearly 40% of people with type 2 experienced a low blood sugar at some point while driving or traveling (!).
-There's no widespread data on type 1 driving impacts, but several formal documents mention — since it's pretty common sense — that those PWDs on insulin are more likely to experience driving issues than others.
+A survey in 2011 by the American College of Endocrinology (ACE) and Merck shows that nearly 40% of people with type 2 experienced a low blood sugar at some point while driving or traveling (!).
+There’s no widespread data on type 1 driving impacts, but several formal documents mention — since it’s pretty common sense — that those PWDs on insulin are more likely to experience driving issues than others.